MarieeCzy/METAR-Data-Engineering-and-Machine-Learning-Project/README.md

 ## 👉 Phase 1

 Retrieval of archive data from source.
 Initial transformation.
 Transfer of data to Data Lake - Google Cloud Storage.
 Transfer of data to Data Warehouse.
-Transformations using data build tools.
+Transformations using PySpark on Dataproc cluster.
 Visualisation of aggregated data on an interactive dashboard in Looker.

 ![view2][Milestone_1_platform]